RJD's errant leaders helping BJP, alleges Upendra Kushwaha | Politics

 RJD's errant leaders helping BJP, alleges Upendra Kushwaha

-JDU parliamentary board chief Upendra Kushwaha on Saturday said that delay by the RJD in taking action against minister Chandra Shekhar and MLA Sudhaker Singh might give credence to speculations that Lalu Prasads party had struck a compromise with the BJP.Kushwaha made the exasperated remark in reply to queries from journalists about Singhs relentless, and often personal, attacks on Chief Minister Nitish Kumar and Chandra Shekhars uncharitable remarks about Ramcharitmanas which have triggered a controversy.He said Deputy CM Tejashwi Yadav has himself said that Sudhaker Singhs behaviour was tantamount to helping the BJP.
+JDU parliamentary board chief Upendra Kushwaha has claimed that delay by the RJD in taking action against minister Chandra Shekhar and MLA Sudhaker Singh might give credence to speculations that Lalu Prasads party had struck a compromise with the BJP.Kushwaha made the exasperated remark in reply to queries from journalists about Singhs relentless, and often personal, attacks on Chief Minister Nitish Kumar and Chandra Shekhars uncharitable remarks about Ramcharitmanas which triggered a controversy.He said Deputy CM Tejashwi Yadav has himself said that Sudhaker Singhs behaviour was tantamount to helping the BJP.

 - Country: